Anarerdene04/HelloKitty-Mosaic-Video-Generator/README.md

 The script:

-Reads the mask
+ ●Reads the mask

-Detects valid tile positions inside the silhouette
+ ●Detects valid tile positions inside the silhouette

-Places small tile images at each valid position to create a full mosaic
+ ●Places small tile images at each valid position to create a full mosaic

 5. Zoom-in → Zoom-out animation

 For the first mask:

-A highly zoomed-in frame is created
+ ●A highly zoomed-in frame is created

-The zoom is reduced step-by-step
+ ●The zoom is reduced step-by-step

-Ending with a full mosaic frame for a smooth animated transition
+ ●Ending with a full mosaic frame for a smooth animated transition

 6. Final MP4 output